EcoRaMa/EcoRaMa.github.io/_pages/about.md

 <ul>
   <li>(1) To distinguish between the swamping and rescue explanations for species' range margins</li>
-  <li>(2) To identify environmental and demographic factors, including abiotic and biotic factors, that limit population growth towards range margins</li>
+  <li>(2) To identify environmental factors, including abiotic and biotic factors, and demographic processes that limit population growth towards range margins</li>
   <li>(3) To uncover the phenotypic and genetic processes limiting local adaptation beyond range margins</li>
 </ul>